 Redo (Skip Tools): Alt + Shift + Right-Arrow (windows and mac)

 Finally, we have a separate Undo/Redo stack for camera controls.
-You can step through this History using the round-bracket keys ( and ).
+You can step through this History using the parentheses keys: "(" and ")".

 One complication of working with high-resolution meshes is that to support Undo, we often have to store large amounts of data - sometimes entire copies of the mesh!
 This can eat up a lot of memory.
 So, if you find your computer bogging down after working in Meshmixer for a while (particularly while 3D sculpting), you might find that if you save a .mix and re-open it, performance will improve significantly.
 You will lose your Undo history, though.